-De Minimis exceptions are allowed across multi-phase or portfolio conversions, but the number of de minimis units must be authorized by the RAD conversions closed prior to or simultaneous with the execution of the de minimis reduction.
+The de minimis allowance may be calculated across portfolio conversions, but the number of de minimis units allowed must be calculated based on the RAD conversions closed prior to or simultaneous with the execution of the de minimis reduction.
 For example, a PHA that is converting 200 units across three properties is permitted to replace 190 RAD-assisted units (i.e. 95% of 200) across its portfolio and apply the unit reductions to a single property.
 However, the property that would have 10 fewer units assisted under a RAD HAP Contract must convert simultaneous with or after the first two properties, not before.